Varshita-21/density-based-two-way-traffic-control-with-iot/README.md

-# density-based-two-way-trffic-control-with-iot
 It is a hardware based IoT project, in which the traffic lights are triggered based on traffic density.
-The person who crosses road when he's not supposed to, a notification is sent to phone.
+The person who crosses road when he's not supposed to, a notification is sent to phone via IFTTT and also MIT app inventor.
+The hardware data is sent to Thingspeak which in turn is sent either to IFTTT or MIT app inventor which send a notification to respected authorities.